 The initial results displays the book title and author(s), publisher information, and access options.

 The Find on Shelf section displays the physical location of the item and its loan policy, if you have signed in.
 The policy will depend on your status (student, faculty, etc).

 Verify the location, call number, and availability.
 If the item's location is at a campus other than your home campus, you can request the item be sent to you using the Request from UConn link.
 If you are not signed in, this link will read Sign in to request.

-You can use the locate option to see a map with the item's location.
-If the book is in Babbidge, use this guide to find the location.
+You can use the locate option to see a map with the item's location .

 The Details section provides more information on the item.
 Subjects can help find similar or more focused items related to your topic.

 Search WorldCat to find and request items owned by other libraries.

 Items can take anywhere from 2-14 business days to arrive.

 The Request Service delivers items from UConn's collections to the campus library of your choice.